Dirk Stoop: Biography

 Like many European artists of the time, Stoop traveled to Italy, the epicenter of the art world.
 Traveling to Italy was a very common practice for artists that would have the opportunity to further their training by seeing, first hand, the oeuvre of Renaissance Italian Masters and the remains of antiquity.
-Interestingly, Dutch Italianate artists developed their own style and realistic approach to painting Italian landscapes.
+Dutch Italianate artists developed their own style and realistic approach to painting Italian landscapes.
 Their works reveal particular attention to light and a focus on life in the countryside or campagna.
 As such, their pieces feature scenes of the Italian countryside, caves and old ruins.
 Many Italianate landscape artists were also printmakers, their etchings which were easy to transport popularised their works in the Netherlands.

 Two pieces signed by Dirk Stoop confirm his stay in Italy, the first "Site accidenté d'Italie" (Rugged Italian Landscape) was sold in Valenciennes in 1898..The second "a View of Tivoli in Rome" is mentioned in an auction catalogue.
 It is probable that he stayed in Italy between 1635 and 1645 and lived an itinerant lifestyle traveling from the countryside to major cities like Rome.